grannycart/musicforemma/MusicforEmma.md

 and died in a racist system, which meant none of them had even gotten to shake the fellow's hand.
 He was kind of a mysterious figure.
-Not much is known about him except he was blind because his mom threw a pan of lye (a cleaning chemical) in his face when he was a kid---hence the name.
+Not much is known about him except he was blind because his mom threw a pan of lye (a cleaning chemical) in his face when he was a kid --- hence the name.
 A lot of the songs on the Anthology were about nasty things, things just as nasty as getting lye thrown in your face, but Blind Willie Johnson was deeply religious.
 His songs were mostly about God.
-It sometimes seemed like he stood with one foot planted on earth and the other on some higher plane.
+It sometimes seemed like he stood with one foot planted on Earth and the other on some higher plane.
 Maybe he was a prophet.
 But even if he was just a poor, blind, devout dude with a gravelly voice, he recorded some of the most important songs in the history of humanity.
-One of his songs is actually on board the Voyager spacecraft---which became the first spacecraft to leave the solar system a couple of years ago.
+One of his songs is actually on board the Voyager spacecraft --- which became the first spacecraft to leave the solar system a couple of years ago.
 (And, also, is the evil alien force in Star Trek, The Motion Picture.)